The requirements for continuation in the clinical portion of Mississippi College School of Nursing are:

 |Transition to Nursing Practice||3|

-The examination required for admission to the School of Nursing is the HESI A2 Admission Assessment Exam with Critical Thinking which is administerd by Prometric Services at one of their administration sites.
-Students may have three writes on an admission exam.
+The examination required for admission to the School of Nursing is the HESI A2 Admission Assessment Exam with Critical Thinking which is administered by Prometric Services at one of their administration sites.
+Students may have three writes on an admission exam for a composite 80 score.

 Test completion for all assessments must be within the last calendar year of the date of application.
 A copy of the HESI A2 or TEAS tests must be submitted electronically from the testing company directly to the Mississippi College School of Nursing.